Being the Linux enthusiast I am (or at least I’d like to think I am) – as soon as I saw the Linux Mint 20 beta was out I leapt at it.

 This was also true in Linux Mint 19.3, but it could be overridden.
 In Mint 20, that override has been removed.

 On top of issues installing new software, some driver issues and a few more little things, Linux Mint 20 just doesn’t work for me.
 What do you think to Mint 20?
-Let me know in the comments below!
+Let me know in the socials linked below!